-So there you have it, my updated version of what’s wrong the pink ribbon.
+So there you have it, my updated list of what’s wrong the pink ribbon.
 I’ve probably still only scratched the surface.

 To grab a copy of my FREE ebook, Pink Is Just a Color, Ribbons Are Just Ribbons: A collection of writings about Pinktober shenanigans, Click Here.

-If you thing this post has value, please share it!
+If you like this post, please share it!
 Thank you.

 What would you add to the list?